 When herbs are allowed to go to flower mealybug predators are likely to move in as they like herb blooms.
 There is also some limited evidence suggesting ants do not like mint, so we have large pots of mint around too.

 How To Control Mealybugs

 Mealybugs are notoriously hard to control especially once there is a serious infestation with a side of a healthy army of ants acting as mealybug bodyguards.

-The first thing to do to control mealybugs on your plants is to isolate any plant with mealybugs on them.
+The first thing to do to control mealybugs on your succulents is to isolate any plant with mealybugs on them.
 It needs to go as far from other plants as possible.
 You just never know how many mealybugs there are and if any crawlers are present.
 Crawlers are hard to spot when freshly hatched because they are tiny and hide deep in-between leaves.

 The third thing to do when mealybugs are found is to prevent ants from accessing plants.
 Without ants present, natural predators should take care of many mealies.

 Four, clean the area, check the pots and any crevices that may provide a safe egg-laying or hiding spot.